 Starting with a discussion of the Ferguson reports by the authors of the reports, we will then explore the reactions they elicited.
 Next, we will consider the “science” of persuasion, as well as attempts, successes, and failures at persuasion in other contexts from the perspective of those involved in persuading and being persuaded in legal and public arenas.
 The symposium should demonstrate that taking a more critical perspective about one’s own assumptions and biases (about, among other things, race, class, and the workings of the police and other governmental institutions) is both warranted and productive.

-This conference is sponsored by the University of Minnesota Law School’s Institute for Law and Rationality, the Robina Institute of Criminal Law and Criminal Justice, the Human Rights Center, the Carlson School of Management, the University’s Center for the Study of Political Psychology, and the Hennepin County Bar Association.
+This conference is sponsored by the Law School’s Institute for Law and Rationality, the Robina Institute of Criminal Law and Criminal Justice, the Human Rights Center, and the Office of Advancement as well as the University of Minnesota’s Center for the Study of Political Psychology, and the Hennepin County Bar Association.